Representations of task assignments in distributed systems using Young tableaux and symmetric groups: Assignment tableaux and tabloids

-The first definition of $\{a_{\lambda}\}$ in Definition~\ref{defn:AssignmentTabloids} fixes $t_\lambda$, while the second definition of $\{a_{\lambda}\}$ fixes $p_\lambda$.
-Since both definitions involve a row-equivalence class of Young tableaux of the same shape, the order of entries in the same row within an assignment tableau does not make any difference, i.e., they are equivalent up to the $n$-task-$n$-processor assignment.
-In case a processor tabloid is given instead of a processor tableau, we replace the processor tabloid with the processor tableau, and the task tableau with the task tabloid in order to keep the canonical form of an assignment tabloid.
-For example,
+Since both definitions in Definition~\ref{defn:AssignmentTabloids} involve a row-equivalence class of Young tableaux of the same shape, the entry order in the same row within an assignment tableau is irrelevant, i.e., they are equivalent up to the $n$-task-$n$-agent assignment problem.
+In case an agent tabloid is given instead of an agent tableau, we replace the agent tabloid with the corresponding agent tableau, and the task tableau with the corresponding task tabloid in order to keep the canonical form of an assignment tabloid.
+For instance, if $t_\lambda = \young(31,2)$\;and\;$\{a_\lambda\}=